Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 If you have a large email list, it’s likely full of all different kinds of people with different interests.
 Segmentation is important because it enables you to send an email only to people on your list who care about that email.
 The best emails hold personalized content that is relevant to each individual subscriber.

 When you send more personalized emails, your subscribers are more likely to convert.
-In fact, segmented campaigns have been shown to deliver 14.32% higher open rates and 54.79% higher click-through rates than non-segmented campaigns.
+In fact, our study shows that the best-performing email campaigns are 28% more likely to use segmentation or groups.

 When you’re sending messages that are relevant to your subscribers, they’re less likely to unsubscribe from your list.
-In fact, segmented campaigns have been shown to have unsubscribe rates 9.4% lower than non-segmented campaigns.
+In fact, more than 90% of marketers in the State of Email Survey reported that segmentation helped improve their email performance.

 If you’re wondering when to start segmenting, the short answer is—straight away!
 In the early days of email marketing, segmentation was considered an advanced feature used only by expert email marketers.
 Today, anyone can target their messaging using easy tools like MailerLite.